hedroaxiom/bruceai/README.md

   - Automated decision-making capabilities

 ## 📃 Documentation
-You can view the full documentation of the kit at [docs.solanaagentkit.xyz](https://docs.solanaagentkit.xyz)
+You can view the full documentation of the kit in our docs

 ## 📦 Installation